Skip to main content

 Speed

-Takes weeks to build levels
+Weeks to build levels

 Immediate availability

-When B12 is injected, it goes directly into your muscle tissue and bloodstream—no absorption issues, no dependency on digestive function.
+When B12 is injected, it goes directly into your muscle tissue and bloodstream.
+No absorption issues, no dependency on digestive function.

 How Much B12 Is in My Injection?